Vani1-2/memerist/README.md

 ##  Usage

-1. Launch GNOME Meme Generator from your application menu
+1. Launch Memerist from your application menu
 2. Click the folder button to browse images using your file browser
 3. Enter your top and bottom text, you can drag the text anywhere
 4. Export your meme as PNG